DMRenan/DMRenan/README.md

 - 👋 Hi, I’m @DMRenan - Renan Duarte - Brazilian
-- 👀 I’m interested in ... - Python, Backend, Data Analysis...
-Just getting started at those
+- 👀 I’m interested in ... - WebDevelopment.
+Just getting started.
-- 🌱 I’m currently learning ... - HTML / CSS / JAVA / C++ / PYTHON /C#
+- 🌱 I’m currently learning ... - HTML / CSS / JS / NEXT / NODE / REACT
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... - rnnmrcdrt@gmail.com
+- 📫 How to reach me ... - rnnmrcdrt@gmail.com / Instagram: @remadumare / LinkedIn: https://www.linkedin.com/in/renan-marcelo-duarte/

 <!---
 DMRenan/DMRenan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.